ibm-cloud-docs/activity-tracker/export.md

 {:external: target="_blank" .external}

-# Exporting events through the logging UI
+# Exporting events through the UI
 {: #export}

 You can export data in JSONL format from an {{site.data.keyword.at_full_notm}} instance graphically through the web UI.